 One of the things the Smiths emphasize during their ministry stops is the importance of taking the time to thank those who serve in emergency roles.

-Page 2 of 2 - He said after he had recovered the Smiths went on a Tour de Thanks, speaking with so many of the people who saved them.
+He said after he had recovered the Smiths went on a Tour de Thanks, speaking with so many of the people who saved them.

 Time after time they were told no one had ever done that before, and as a result he makes sure when he stops in a community he spends time encouraging people to get out and express their appreciation for those from law enforcement to ambulance drivers.

 “I encourage churches to have a community appreciation day where they honor them,” he said, “because it’s the right thing to do.”

 As Craig and LaDonna are both American Indian, they like to spend time sharing their story on reservations when they are able to do that.

 During their stop in the area, the couple shared their story at the Upper Sioux and Lower Sioux communities.

 Smith, who also wrote a book called “Whiteman’s Gospel,” said the message he shares with the American Indian community is one where they can identify with the Jesus of his faith.

 “I want them to understand who he is,” said Craig, adding in many ways the American Indian can identify with Jesus a lot more than whites can.